• Request Info

 Jewish Studies

-The Jewish Studies major allows students to take courses from across a variety of departments ranging from Religious Studies to History to World Languages and Cultures to Art History to Philosophy.
-Courses in Jewish Studies range from modern Hebrew to the Holocaust.
-Students in the major and minor can study abroad, research with award winning professors, and engage in unique learning opportunities.
-Students can tailor their own education as there is only one course all students are required to take allowing them to select the other courses from a long and diverse group of classes.
+The Jewish Studies major allows students to take courses from a variety of departments.
+Courses in Jewish Studies range from ancient archeology to modern Jewish history.
+Students in the major and minor can study abroad, do independent research with award winning professors, and engage in unique learning opportunities.
+With only one required course, students can tailor the major to their own interests, selecting from a diverse group of interdisciplinary offerings to explore the connection between the study of Jews and Judaism and a wide range of global phenomena.

 Justice Studies